frnsys/simulation_cybernetics_class/readme.md

 ---

-What you'll get out of this course:
+## What you'll get out of this course

 - a new way of looking at the world, which hopefully leads to many new ways of looking at the world
 - skills in expressing systems in a variety of ways: diagrams, code, etc
 - methods for thinking through complex problems, identifying where to intervene in complicated issues

 You'll be given class time to work on projects -- this is a good opportunity to ask questions, get feedback, etc. But it's unlikely that this in-class time alone will be enough to finish the projects.

+---

+# Office Hours

+I'm available for office hours as needed.
+Please email me or let me know in class in advance and we can set up a time.

+# Grading

+Your grade will be computed as follows:

+- 20% Attendance/Participation
+- 60% Assignments
+- 20% Final project

 ---